Asia Cup: 2010s

-2016

-After the Asian Cricket Council was downsized by the ICC in 2015, it was announced that Asia Cup tournaments will be played on rotation basis in ODI and T20I format.
-As a result, 2016 events was the first tournament in T20I format and was played between five teams just ahead of 2016 ICC World Twenty20.
+After the Asian Cricket Council was downsized by the ICC in 2015, it was announced that Asia Cup tournaments would be played on rotation basis in ODI and T20I format.
+As a result, 2016 events was the first tournament in T20I format and was played by five teams just ahead of 2016 ICC World Twenty20.
 The 2016 edition of the Asia Cup tournament was held in Bangladesh for the third consecutive time from 24 February to 6 March.
 The final was held on 6 March 2016.
 India won the final by beating Bangladesh by 8 wickets in the final held at the Sher-e-Bangla National Stadium situated in Mirpur locality, Dhaka, Bangladesh.
 It is for the sixth time that India won the Asia cup title in 2016.
 Shikhar Dhawan of India was the man of the match for his 60 runs.
 Sabbir Rahman of Bangladesh was the player of the series.

 India won all of its matches played in Asia Cup 2016 beating Bangladesh 2 times, Pakistan, Sri Lanka and UAE.

-2018

 On 29 October 2015, following the Asian Cricket Council meeting in Singapore, BCCI secretary Anurag Thakur stated that the 2018 edition of the tournament would be held in India.
 It will follow the ODI format.
 However, in April 2018, the tournament was moved to the United Arab Emirates, due to political tensions between India and Pakistan.

 India were the defending champions, and retained their title, after beating Bangladesh by three wickets in the final.
 India did not suffer a single defeat in the tournament, with 2 wins each against Pakistan & Bangladesh, a solitary win against Hong Kong, and a tie with Afghanistan.

 Shikhar Dhawan was the top run getter with 342 runs in 5 matches, was awarded Man of the Series.

 Afghanistan was the only team in the tournament who remained unbeaten against eventual winners India.

-2020

-Due to the COVID-19 pandemic, the 2020 Asia Cup was first postponed to 2021 with Sri Lanka set to host the event but was later pushed back to 2022 with matches to be played in UAE owing to the packed international schedule and the rising covid cases in Sri Lanka.